Yes No Share to Facebook

 Answer: The Buyer may owe commissions to both the original brokerage and any other brokerage involved.
 Legal disputes over this matter can fall under the jurisdiction of the Small Claims Court, with potential resolutions varying based on specific circumstances and legal interpretations.
 DK Legal Practice offers assistance for such legal issues.
 Get expert legal help today by contacting DK Legal Practice at (416) 906-6663.

-Is a Buyer Under a Broker Representation Agreement (OREA Form 300) Liable For Commissions If the Buyer Acquires a Property Through Another Realty Broker?
+Does a Broker Representation Agreement (OREA Form 300) Make Commissions Payable Even If a Buyer Purchases Property From Another Realty Broker?

 Typically, Based Upon the Unique Case Details, a Buyer With An Active Broker Representation Agreement Is Required to Pay Commission to the Broker and If the Buyer Acquires Property Through a Different Broker, Then the Buyer Must Pay Commissions to Both...